 Charleston plantation tours?

 If you don’t want to rent a car in Charleston, we recommend taking a day tour to visit the area plantations.
 There are several day tours that offer round-trip transport from downtown Charleston.

 Here are some options:

 - This well-rated half day tour from Charleston visits Magnolia Plantation and includes round-trip transportation as well as guided tours of the house, gardens, and grounds.

-- This half day small tour from Charleston includes a visit and trolley tour at Charleston Tea Plantation, plus a visit to Angel Oak Park, a winery, and a distillery on Wadmalaw Island.
+- This half day small tour from Charleston includes a visit and trolley tour at Charleston Tea Garden, plus a visit to Angel Oak Park, a winery, and a distillery on Wadmalaw Island.

 - This 4.5 hour tour visits Boone Hall and includes a guided tour and all plantation entrance fees.

 - This tour includes a visit to Boone Hall as well as a city tour of Charleston